-The b64token syntax was chosen over the alternative #auth-param syntax also defined by [I-D.ietf-httpbis-p7-auth] both for simplicity reasons and for compatibility with existing implementations.
-If additional parameters are desired in the future, a different scheme could be defined.
+The b64token syntax was chosen over the alternative #auth-param syntax also defined by HTTP/1.1, Part 7 [I-D.ietf-httpbis-p7-auth] both for simplicity and for compatibility with existing implementations.
+If additional parameters are needed in the future, a different scheme would need to be defined.